 Nearly five months ago when my husband and I found out that we will be having a baby, I looked around for pregnancy iPad applications related to babies, pregnancy and birth.
 As my search for more holistic information packaged in an application did not yield a great range of options at the time, we decided to go for ‘What to Expect’ which is based on a book written some thirty years ago, known as America’s pregnancy bible, ‘What to Expect When You’re Expecting’.
-The book is known as ‘one of USA Today’s 25 most influential books of the past 25 years’, and apparently it’s read by some 93% of American expecting women.
+The book is known as ‘one of USA Today’s 25 most influential books of the past 25 years’, and apparently it’s read by about 93% of American expecting women.

 Nonetheless, we downloaded the app as I really wanted to have something that would visually show us each week what mysterious things were happening inside my body, and help us start getting to know the baby.
 Watching a 3-minute video quickly became a little Friday morning ritual for my husband and I, and over the weeks we have found it quite entertaining to discover the latest news from ‘in there’ and what size the baby is going to be this week (each week the baby’s head-to-butt length is described by comparing it to a fruit).